 - If your child is allowed to use instant messaging and / or visit chat rooms, it’s worth explaining to them that it’s dangerous to chat with or send messages to anyone that they don’t know and trust.

-- Install a rigorous anti-malware product that’s capable of defending the computer against malicious programs and hackers.
-Many Internet security software products combine antivirus capabilities and advanced Parental Control features that make it easier to protect your children when they’re online.
+that’s capable of defending all of your families’ computers and mobile devices against malicious programs and hackers.
+Many Internet security software products combine antivirus capabilities and advanced parental control features that make it easier to protect your children when they’re online.
+You should look for these features: